ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/intro.md

 representation.
 The mechanism depends on whether you are writing C bindings or (unsafe) OCaml code.

+Note also that, while unboxed types are generally considered an "upstream compatible" (because they can be erased while preserving behavior), depending on the exact representation of mixed blocks is not.
+Thus, use of these mechanism is also a sign that your code may need a custom mechanism if it is intended to work both in OxCaml and upstream OCaml.

 ### In C bindings

 To ensure that your C code will need to be updated when the layout changes, use